saschagrunert/demo/README.md

 }
 ```

-Then this demo already contains features like autoplay.
+Then this demo already contains features like _auto-play_.
 We can verify this
 checking the help output of the executable:

 ```